TMKyzer/library_space/README.md

 - JQuery
 - MySQLi

 I do realize that it is overall a bit sloppy.
-I plan to upgrade the quality as well as functionality as I learn more.
+I plan to upgrade the quality along with functionality as I learn more.